France says Ghosn case not problem for Renault stability

-BRUSSELS (Reuters) - The arrest of Renault (RENA.PA) CEO Carlos Ghosn and his imminent removal from the board of Nissan Motor Co.
-(7201.T) does not pose a threat to the stability or survival of the French carmaker, France’s finance minister said on Monday.
+BRUSSELS, Nov 19 (Reuters) - The arrest of Renault CEO Carlos Ghosn and his imminent removal from the board of Nissan Motor Co. does not pose a threat to the stability or survival of the French carmaker, France’s finance minister said on Monday.

 Bruno Le Maire told reporters on the sidelines of an EU meeting that the French government, as a significant shareholder in Renault, remained committed to its partnership with Japan’s Nissan and would decide on future actions in the coming days.